-To Walk: While in Movement Mode, move the mouse forward or back.

-To Turn: Move the mouse left or right.

-To Slow Down : Move the mouse opposite to the direction in which you are walking.
+- To Walk: While in Movement Mode, move the mouse forward or back. - To Turn: Move the mouse left or right. - To Slow Down: Move the mouse in the opposite direction you are walking.

-To Stop : There are two ways to stop your movement.
+To Stop: There are two ways to stop your movement.

-- I. Click the right mouse button to stop immediately. - Press the Spacebar or click the centre mouse button to Stop and Exit Movement Mode.
+- 1. Click the right mouse button to stop immediately. - 2.
+Press the Spacebar or click the center mouse button to Stop and Exit Movement Mode.